-Because of lavender's many benefits, this is a frequently used oil around our home.
-For hay fever, we've had great success by applying lavender topically, inhaling it, and even ingesting it orally.
+The essential oil we turn to most for hay fever is Lavender Oil.
+We've had great success by applying lavender topically, inhaling it, and even ingesting it orally.

 For example, our teen-aged son, Jordan, has long had bad seasonal allergies.
 In the past, every spring he would go through a number of weeks when he could hardly function he was so miserable.
-But not anymore, thanks to the use of therapeutic grade lavender oil.
+But not anymore, thanks to the support he received from therapeutic grade lavender oil in capsules.

 This approach has been terrific, and has greatly diminished his symptoms.
 It's gone so well that last spring he hardly needed any lavender capsules at all.
 I couldn't figure out why at first, until I realized that he was regularly applying lavender to his face topically each night to help his complexion.
 That practice has made it so his allergies are hardly an issue anymore.